Essential Vintage Radio Links

 North Carolina (near Charlotte)

-I visited Ron and "Radio Heaven" on Wednesday October 17, 2007.
-It is quite an impressive place, and Ron was very nice to show me around.
+I visited Ron's "Radio Heaven" on Wednesday October 17, 2007.
+It was quite an impressive museum, and he graciously gave me the grand tour.

 Radio Intel / Global Radio Portal